amandeepmittal/amanhimself.dev/src/content/blog/keep-homebrew-up-to-date.md

 ---
-title: "Keep homebrew up to date"
+title: 'Keep homebrew up to date'
 author: Aman Mittal
 pubDatetime: 2023-04-01T03:42:51Z
 slug: keep-homebrew-up-to-date
 featured: false
 draft: false
 tags:
-  - tools
+  - cli
-description: ""
+description: ''
 ---

 I've been using [homebrew](https://brew.sh/) for as long as I can remember using macOS.
 I recently learned about cleaning up old and outdated files using the `brew cleanup` command.
 I also run it sequentially with `update` and `upgrade` commands: